ppy/osu-web/resources/docs/source/includes/_structures.md

 #### beatmapsetApprove

-When a beatmapset changed state.
+When a beatmapset changes state.

 Field      | Type            | Description
 -----------|-----------------|--------------------------------------------